 Eligibility: Any enrolled student can apply for a leave of absence.
 LOA status will only be granted to students by the department chair upon recommendations from program faculty; all such requests will be considered on a case-by-case basis.

 A student with one ADIM failure may apply for readmission into advanced imaging through the admissions office.
-A student who fails or is removed from ADIM cannot switch to another emphasis.

 BACHELOR OF SCIENCE IN HEALTH SCIENCES, ADVANCED IMAGING TRACK